markkitz/fluff/README.md

 ### Adding a new value

-- currently our data saved in full can be represented by the following table.
+- currently our data saved in fluff can be represented by the following table.

 |  Id | Name|
 |-- | --|